sdelements/postfix-docker/README.md

 # postfix-docker

-This repo deploys `postfix` inside a Docker container.
+This repo deploys and configures `postfix` inside a Docker container.

 ## Configuration